 Alkalinity acts as a buffering agent in your pool helping to keep your PH slightly basic and stable.
-So if you have trouble with PH swings test your pool check to ensure the alkalinity is up to your user recommendations.
+If you have trouble with PH swings test your pool check to ensure the alkalinity is up to your user recommendations.
 Maintaining alkalinity will make maintaining PH far easier.

-Last but not least there is sequest.
+Finally, there is Sequest.
 Sequest helps within the court to ensure that the minerals in the hard water do not fall out of solution and stain your surface.
 When the conditions are right these minerals will drop out of solution and give your pool a yellowish stain.
-Maintaining your sequest will prevent that.
+Maintaining your Sequest will prevent that.